A51 Tarvin to Cheshire improvement scheme

 The results of the engagement sessions are available below:

-Funding for the £7.029 million scheme is currently being finalised and will involve the following:
+Funding for the £7.029 million scheme consists of the following:

 - funding secured from the Cheshire and Warrington Local Enterprise Partnership’s Local Growth Fund £3.67m